Taylor Swift’s 15th No. 1 Forces Billboard To Add Feather Boa Column

 Billboard, breathless, added a new chart metric called Feather-per-Minute and apologized to gravity for the inconvenience.
 Streaming services begged for a water break and were assigned choreography instead.

 Outside arenas, fans panic-bought commemorative boas the way towns buy sandbags, then asked if the feather surcharge was tax-deductible.
-Merch tables reported a run on the feathered showgirl costume kit
+Merch tables reported a run on the feathered showgirl costume kit, which is the first time costume jewelry has filed for overtime.

 Critics claiming overexposure were gently escorted to the shade, where the lights still found them and sold them a commemorative bulb.
 The listening experience feels like winning a talent show you didn’t enter, then being crowned Mayor of Sequins by a jazz hand with tenure.